Jack Rule Jr.

 Jack D. Rule Jr. (born November 13, 1938) is an American professional golfer who played on the PGA Tour in the 1960s.

-Life
+Early life and amateur career

 Rule was born in Mason City, Iowa and grew up in Waterloo, Iowa.
 He defeated Jack Nicklaus in the 1956 U.S. Junior Amateur semi-finals but lost to Harlan Stevenson in the finals.
-He graduated from the University of Iowa and turned professional in 1961.
+He graduated from the University of Iowa.

+Professional career

+In 1961, Rule turned professional.
 Rule won twice on the PGA Tour, the 1963 St. Paul Open Invitational and the 1965 Oklahoma City Open Invitational.
 His best finish in a major was T39 at the 1964 PGA Championship.

 Rule played sparingly on the Champions Tour from 1989 to 2001, mostly in the U.S. Senior Open.